top of page

 • You don't have End Stage Renal Disease (ESRD).

-HOW TO JOIN, SWITCH, CHANGE OR DROP A MEDICARE ADVANTAGE PLAN
+HOW TO JOIN, SWITCH, CHANGE, OR DROP A MEDICARE ADVANTAGE PLAN

 HOW TO SWITCH OR CHANGE MEDICARE ADVANTAGE PLANS

-• To switch to a new Medicare Advantage Plan, simply join the plan you choose during one of the enrollment periods.
+• To switch to a new Medicare Advantage Plan, join the plan you choose during one of the enrollment periods.
 You'll be disenrolled automatically from your old plan when your new plan's coverage begins.

-• To switch to Original Medicare, contact your current plan, or call us at 1-800-MEDICARE.
+• To switch to Original Medicare, contact your current plan or call us at 1-800-MEDICARE.

-Unless you have other drug coverage, you should carefully consider Medicare Prescription Drug Plan (Part D).
+Unless you have other drug coverage, you should carefully consider a Medicare Prescription Drug Plan (Part D).
 You may also want to consider a Medicare Supplement Policy or a Medigap Plan.
-Remember, you may only be able to switch at plans at certain times of the year.
+Remember, you may only be able to switch plans at certain times of the year.

 WHAT ARE MEDICARE ADVANTAGE PLANS IF YOU HAVE OTHER HEALTH INSURANCE